justint/papaya/README.md

 ### Multilingual support

-Currently Zola has a basic internationalization (i18n) support, you can see this at [zola doc](https://www.getzola.org/documentation/content/multilingual/).
+Currently Zola has basic internationalization (`i18n`) support, you can read more in [zola's Multilingual Sites doc](https://www.getzola.org/documentation/content/multilingual/).

 To write a multilingual site, follow the steps below (English and Chinese in this example):